longbuibao/discord-bot/my-courses/ts-learning/reuseable-code/def.md

   > When we work with functions, we pass arguments to customize how the function body behaves.
 With `generics` we are going to define classes and function and we're going to customize the different types inside of those class and function definitions by passing in a types as though kind of somewhat like an argument
 - Allows us to define the type of a property/argument/return value at a feature point.
 - Used heavily when writing reusable code.

+# Inheritance vs Composition

+- Inheritance: Characterized by an **'is a'** relationship between two classes
+- Composition: Characterized by an **'has a'** relationship between two classes